Gaussian approximation for penalized Wasserstein barycenters: Statistical learning theory

 \section{Statistical learning theory}

 In this section we consider an infinite dimensional statistical model $L (\theta) $.
 Let parameter $\theta $ consists of two parts $(u, v) $, such that $u=\theta_{1\ldots p} \in \R^p$.
-Given a finite dataset we are going to find MLE deviations basing on three assumptions listed below.
-Further we will specify these assumptions for independent models and apply to barycenter model from the previous section.
+Working with a finite dataset of size $n$ we are going to find the deviations of $\argmax L(\theta)$ basing on three model assumptions listed below.
+Further we will make some specifications for independent models and check that the barycenter model (\ref{bc_model}) satisfies to these assumptions.